-Dr. Aaron Strickland and Dr. William Johnson offer sedation dentistry at White River Dental in Columbus, IN, including oral sedation, nitrous oxide, and IV sedation to ensure comfort during dental procedures.
+Dr. Aaron Strickland and associates offer sedation dentistry at White River Dental in Columbus, IN, including oral sedation, nitrous oxide, and IV sedation to ensure comfort during dental procedures.
 Patients who avoid going to the dentist out of fear, anxiety, or stress often benefit from either IV sedation, oral sedation (a pill) or nitrous oxide, or a combination.
 Dental fears and anxieties often prevent patients from getting routine and necessary dental treatments.
 Avoiding this necessary care can lead to the development of more serious oral health conditions that require more extensive treatment.

 All three sedative methods help patients feel comfortable and relaxed during treatment, which can help speed the overall treatment process.

 We offer three types of sedation at White River Dental: IV sedation, oral conscious sedation and nitrous oxide.
 We can use the proper method to help you relax during your treatment, and when combined with a local anesthetic, you will experience minimal discomfort.
 Both oral and nitrous sedation methods are “conscious” sedation, meaning that although you are extremely relaxed during treatment, you are aware of your surroundings and can respond to questions.